-SUNSET PHOTOGRAPHY WALK
+SUNSET PHOTOGRAPHY CLASS

 Uncover the beauty of the night.
 The last rays of daylight as Sydney Harbour comes alive after dark to provide a unique photographic canvass.
 We get you taking great photos and educate you along the way.
 An experienced photographer and supported with handout notes ensures you get the knowledge as well as the shot.
 Our classes are small so you get plenty of personal attention.
 In a small group you will learn tips on long exposure, night photography and composition.
 Location varies to meet the groups needs but ensure the Opera House and Sydney Harbour Bridge are included.